aylamar/chizuru-bot/README.md

 ## Configuration

-To configure this bot, rename the included `config.default.json` file to `config.json`, then enter in the values.
+To configure this bot, rename the included `config.default.json` file to `config.json`, then enter the values.

 ```json
 {